BeameryHQ/ddd-ts/README.md

 > ℹ️  When required, this can be replaced with a more advanced setup using something like RabbitMQ, Kafka, etc.

-> ⚠️  We do not yet support external event queues.
-Support will be added in a future release.
+> ⚠️  This packages does not yet support external event queues; Support will be added in a future release.

 The `DomainEventsBroker` manages all `AggregateRoot`s which have notified it that they have `DomainEvent`(s) to be triggered.